DongGunYoon/gatorlet/Sprint 4.md

 # **Which issues were successfully completed**
-- The user will be prompted to create multiple cards at once after
+- The user will be able to create multiple cards at once after clicking on an empty card folder
 - The user can edit folder names and delete folders
 - The user can edit cards and delete cards
 - A shuffle button that shuffles the cards in a folder (reverts to starting order when page is refreshed).